Let’s just be frank: I write a ridiculous amount of content.

 Finally!
 It’s time to write!
 And at this point, it’ll be really, really easy.

-The main reason it’s 100% worth it to spend so much time on your outline is because it cuts down on the time you actually spend writing.
+The main reason it’s 100% worth it to spend so much time on your outline is that it cuts down on the time you actually spend writing.
 So it’s not like the content creation process is taking you longer total, the proportions are just switched around.

 When you have a detailed as fuck outline, you know exactly what you’re going to write as soon as you open the word document.